Multi-task and few-shot learning in virtual flow metering: Model description

 We can express the observation model as a conditional probability density:

-The model in \eqref{eq:obs-model} results from several simplifying assumptions: 1) the dimension of the context variables, $K$, is fixed and considered a design choice; 2) the model is conditional on $x$, and thus not a generative model of the observed data; 3) the model is homoscedastic since the measurement noise variance, $\sigma_i^2$, is fixed (per unit).
+The model in \eqref{eq:obs-model} results from several simplifying assumptions: 1) the dimension of the context variables, $K$, is fixed and considered a design choice; 2) the model is conditional on $x$, and thus not a generative model of the observed data; 3) the noise is Gaussian; 4) the model is homoscedastic since the measurement noise variance, $\sigma_i^2$, is fixed (per unit).
 Assumption 2 leads to a discriminative model which is suitable when the soft sensor will be used for on-line prediction.
-Relaxing assumption 3, for example by allowing $\sigma_i$ to vary with $x$, would give a more complex heteroscedastic model, which may be harder to learn in a data-scarce setting.
+Assumption 3 could be relaxed (e.g. by generalization to exponential family) without much technical complication, but is kept for reasons of simplicity.
+Relaxing assumption 4, for example by allowing $\sigma_i$ to vary with $x$, would give a more complex heteroscedastic model, which may be harder to learn in a data-scarce setting.